Natasha-R/Project-Reproduction-Open-Science/README.md

 ## Update

-As a result of this work, we were invited to write a correction for the original published article.
-Related work is provided in the folder "Correction" and the following Jupyter notebook: [Correction Work.ipynb](https://github.com/Natasha-R/Project-Reproduction-Open-Science/blob/main/Correction/Correction%20Work.ipynb).
+As a result of this work, we were invited to write a correction to the original published article.
+The related work is provided in the folder "Correction" and the following Jupyter notebook: [Correction Work.ipynb](https://github.com/Natasha-R/Project-Reproduction-Open-Science/blob/main/Correction/Correction%20Work.ipynb).
 The correction can be found at: [https://osf.io/preprints/psyarxiv/ap38y](https://osf.io/preprints/psyarxiv/ap38y).

 Our paper ["A reality check on research reproducibility in Open Science students’ projects"](https://doi.org/10.15460/apimagazin.2023.4.2.144) describes our experience of reproducing a study.
 ```